8ta4/blog/drafts/How to Build a Native-Level Passive Vocabulary.md

 The `space` column spots entries with spaces so you can tell single words apart from multiword phrases.
 You can use this to study words and multiword phrases in separate sessions.

-The code used to build this dataset is [here](https://github.com/8ta4/prevalence).
+You can find the code that built this dataset [here](https://github.com/8ta4/prevalence).

 Feel free to share any feedback.